-§ A DEA registration is NOT required for you to issue prescriptions for non-controlled substances.
+- A DEA registration is NOT required for you to issue prescriptions for non-controlled substances. - If you change your last name you are NOT required to obtain a new DEA registration number.

-- § If you change your last name you are NOT required to obtain a new DEA registration number. - § A DEA registration number is NOT privileged information, but is available to the public.
+A DEA registration number is NOT privileged information however, DEA is required to...